-In the first decade of the new millennium, global internet became available to the masses, and through a browser we could find everything, learn anything, and date anyone (well, not quite…).
+In the first decade of the new millennium, the global internet became available to the masses and, through a browser, we could find everything, learn anything, and date anyone (well, not quite…).
 That was the “connected” era.

 Then we hit the 2010s, when we started bringing everything with us and sharing every moment of our lives.
 The “mobile” phase.
-We’re actually moving towards the natural end of this “mobile” era, our devices capabilities are limited by how fast we can write and think.
+We’re actually moving towards the natural end of this “mobile” era, the capabilities of our devices are limited by how fast we can write and think.

 We’re now shifting into the new “autonomous” phase, where the combination of data and computational power enables behavior that we would file under the definition of “intelligent”.

 Seeing machines grow to the rank of semi-equal is an atavistic fear of humanity but it’s the future that we’ll need to deal with.
 We can certainly ignore the future, but its consequences won’t ignore us.
 We can fight the future, but the future will fight back with its disruptive effect.

 Or we can endorse the future, and pair the capabilities of machines and humans alike to achieve amazing results.